mattermost/docs/source/onboard/migrate-from-slack.rst

 1. Prepare your Mattermost server
 ---------------------------------

-We don't recommend merging multiple workspaces into the same Mattermost team at the time of import.
+During the import process, we advise to create a new team for importing the Slack workspace data.
 If merging multiple Slack workspaces into a single team is the desired end-result, we recommend completing the import to separate teams, validating the results, then using `mmctl <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-channel-move>`__ to move channels between teams.

 Also, system administrator roles will be overwritten if the usernames match and the user isn't an admin on the Slack workspace.